Surrender of Japan: Discussions of surrender

 The full Japanese cabinet met at 14:30 on 9 August, and spent most of the day debating surrender.
 As the Big Six had done, the cabinet split, with neither Tōgō's position nor Anami's attracting a majority.
 Anami told the other cabinet ministers that under torture a captured American P-51 Mustang fighter pilot, Marcus McDilda, had told his interrogators that the United States possessed a stockpile of 100 atom bombs and that Tokyo and Kyoto would be destroyed "in the next few days".

-In reality the United States would not have had a third bomb ready for use until around 19 August, and a fourth in September.
-However the Japanese leadership had no way to know the size of the United States' stockpile, and feared the United States might have the capacity not just to devastate individual cities, but to wipe out the Japanese people as a race and nation.
+In reality, the United States would not have had a third bomb ready for use until around 19 August, and a fourth in September.
+However, the Japanese leadership had no way to know the size of the United States' stockpile, and feared the United States might have the capacity not just to devastate individual cities, but to wipe out the Japanese people as a race and nation.
 Indeed, Anami expressed a desire for this outcome rather than surrender, asking if it would "not be wondrous for this whole nation to be destroyed like a beautiful flower".

+Prior to the Soviet declaration of war on Japan, Japan had viewed the Soviet Union as its strongest prospect for negotiating peace, as the Japanese leadership harbored deep resentment toward the United States due to its insistence on unconditional surrender.
+However, after 9 August, these attitudes shifted dramatically.
+The limited flexibility embedded in the Potsdam Declaration enticed officials from the Japanese Foreign Ministry, having recognized that it appear to offer the only viable path for diplomatic maneuvering.
+Furious debates ensued on whether surrendering to the United States provided the best opportunity to preserve the monarchy, even if it meant compromising aspects of the kokutai envisioned by ultranationalists.
+As soon as the Soviet Union declared war on Japan, fears resurfaced among Japan's ruling elite that communism could ultimately destroy the emperor system and the state.
+As a result, some members of the leadership argued that accepting the Potsdam surrender terms before the Soviet Union could impose its own was the safest way to protect the imperial family.

 The cabinet meeting adjourned at 17:30 with no consensus.
 A second meeting lasting from 18:00 to 22:00 also ended with no consensus.
 Following this second meeting, Suzuki and Tōgō met the Emperor, and Suzuki proposed an impromptu Imperial conference, which started just before midnight on the night of 9–10 August.
 Suzuki presented Anami's four-condition proposal as the consensus position of the Supreme Council.
 The other members of the Supreme Council spoke, as did Kiichirō Hiranuma, the President of the Privy Council, who outlined Japan's inability to defend itself and also described the country's domestic problems, such as the shortage of food.
 The cabinet debated, but again no consensus emerged.
-At around 02:00 (10 August), Suzuki finally addressed Emperor Hirohito, asking him to decide between the two positions.
+At around 02:00 (10 August), Suzuki finally addressed Emperor Hirohito, asking him to break the deadlock and decide between the two positions.
 The participants later recollected that the Emperor stated: